naturalis/mebioda/doc/week1/w1p1/w1p1_mebarcoding.md

 - **Step-by-step analysis of micorrhizal diversity**

-1. Create a directory where you will store the files to use for the analyses, you can call it e.g. w1p1
+1. Create a directory where you will store the files to use for the analyses, you can call it e.g. w1p1.
+   Place the reads and the reference in the directory.
+Extract them: `gunzip *.gz`

 2. **Cutadapt**